ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Introduction

 \section{Introduction}

+In recent years, rapid progress in world models and generative 3D content creation has enabled the Internet-scale sharing of 3D assets, often without explicit per-view ground-truth supervision.
+These assets are quickly becoming core infrastructure for immersive content ecosystems and the emerging 3D Internet, underpinning applications such as augmented/virtual reality, interactive visualization, remote collaboration, and digital twin systems.
+As a result, efficient storage, transmission, and streaming of high-quality 3D representations is critical, yet they remain bulky and expensive, posing a major obstacle in bandwidth-constrained or mobile scenarios.

-In recent years, 3D Gaussian Splatting ~\citep{kerbl3Dgaussians} has driven rapid progress in neural rendering and novel view synthesis.
-3DGS represents scenes explicitly with millions of anisotropic Gaussian primitives and achieves real-time rendering by projecting and blending these primitives in screen space.
-This explicit representation significantly reduces rendering costs and has quickly become a popular solution for efficient scene reconstruction and rendering.
-Such efficiency has enabled a wide range of practical applications, including augmented/virtual reality\citep{zhai2025splatloc}, mobile visualization\citep{lin2024rtgs,huang2025seele}, remote collaboration\citep{de2025volume}, and digital twin systems\citep{xu2024gast,zhan2024tomie}.
-Nevertheless, the large number of Gaussian primitives introduces heavy storage and transmission overhead, often reaching very large file sizes per scene, sometimes exceeding gigabytes, which severely limits deployment on mobile devices and bandwidth-constrained environments.
+Among recent representations, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has emerged as a compelling choice for real-time neural rendering and novel view synthesis, explicitly representing scenes with millions of anisotropic Gaussian primitives rendered efficiently in screen space.
+However, the sheer number of Gaussians still leads to substantial storage and communication overhead, with per-scene sizes reaching hundreds of megabytes or even gigabytes, which becomes a major bottleneck for Internet-scale 3D asset transmission.

-To resolve the challenging problem of overwhelming redundancy in Gaussian primitives, existing methods can be broadly categorized into two groups: optimization-based approaches~\citep{niedermayr2024compressed,liu2025maskgaussian} that fine-tune Gaussian parameters to reduce redundancy, and training-free approaches~\citep{fan2024lightgaussian,tian2025flexgaussian} that rely on quantization or heuristic pruning without additional retraining.
-Optimization-based methods often achieve higher fidelity, but they are computationally expensive and scene-specific; in contrast, training-free methods are lightweight and scalable but struggle under aggressive compression ratios, leading to degraded rendering quality.
-This trade-off between compression ratio and fidelity makes it difficult for current approaches to achieve both simultaneously.
+To resolve the redundancy in Gaussian primitives, existing methods can be broadly categorized into two groups: optimization-based approaches~\cite{niedermayr2024compressed,liu2025maskgaussian} that fine-tune Gaussian parameters, and training-free approaches~\cite{fan2024lightgaussian,tian2025flexgaussian} that rely on quantization or heuristic pruning.
+Optimization-based pipelines typically assume access to multi-view ground-truth images and perform costly per-scene optimization, which limits their applicability to Internet-scale 3D assets synthesized by generative models, where only the neural representation is available and no paired images exist.
+Training-free methods are lightweight and scalable but struggle under aggressive compression ratios, leading to degraded rendering quality and a persistent trade-off between compression ratio and fidelity.